damurashov/stln/README.md

 TIM2's counter gets initialized w/ random value, and when its interrupt is triggered, it puts a random character into a circular buffer, and enables USART1 for further processing.
 USART1, in turn, spews the bytes from the buffer into PA9 (see `usart1Isr`) at a pre-configured baudrate (see `uartInitialize`), or gets disabled, if the buffer is empty.
+After each buffer update, the UART's ISR gets re-enabled, so the process continues indefinitely.

 ## Quirks